julien-gassmann/laravel-pest-scenarios/README.md

 // ...

-jsonStructure('pagination')     // Reusable structure for paginated resources getJsonStructure('collection')  // Same value, but wrapped in a closure
+jsonStructure('pagination')     // Reusable structure for paginated resources getJsonStructure('pagination')  // Same value, but wrapped in a closure
 ```

 > [!NOTE]